How to Help Someone with Mental Illness: Top 5 Tips

-Helping someone with severe mental illness can seem like an overwhelming task.
+Thinking about how to help someone with mental illness can seem overwhelming.
 However, by following a few guidelines, you can ensure that you provide the support they need.
 Listening with empathy and compassion, learning about their illness, seeking intensive treatment, and having realistic expectations can all be instrumental in nurturing their recovery.
 Even when things are hard, it’s vital to remember the value of your support, regardless of where they are in the healing process.

-When someone you love suffers from a severe mental illness, it can be difficult to know what to say, do, and how to act.
-Even if you deeply want to support them, it is common to feel lost, afraid, frustrated, and hopeless as you navigate their diagnosis and treatment process.
+It can be difficult to know how to help someone with mental illness – what to say, do, and how to act.
+Even if you deeply want to support your loved one, it is common to feel lost, afraid, frustrated, and hopeless as you navigate their diagnosis and treatment process.

-However, social support is essential to helping your loved one recover; they need to know that you are there for them and that they are not alone in this struggle.
+However, social support is essential to helping someone with mental illness; they need to know that you are there for them and that they are not alone in this struggle.

 By exploring these 5 tips for supporting someone with a severe mental illness, you can be a vital part of their healing process while strengthening your relationship and nourishing yourself.